×

 We asked people if there is a lot of crime.
 They answered:

 "Dunedin generally has a low crime rate compared to other major cities.
 The city is known for its peaceful environment and safety.
 However, like any other city, it does experience some crime, but these are typically minor offenses such as petty theft or minor vandalism.
 Violent crime is relatively rare, and the local police force is efficient and responsive.
 The city's residents and local authorities are proactive in maintaining safety and security, contributing to the overall low crime rate.
-It's important to note that while crime is low, residents and visitors are still encouraged to take standard precautions to protect their personal safety and belongings," said one expat who made the move to Dunedin.
+It's important to note that while crime is low, residents and visitors are still encouraged to take standard precautions to protect their personal safety and belongings," wrote one member in Dunedin.

 What are the schools in Dunedin like?

 "It is a very great school that is very religious and is an Anglican School.
-Students there are very nice and I'm sure they will look after your daughter very carefully," remarked one parent with kids at St. Hilda's Collegiate School in Dunedin.
+Students there are very nice and I'm sure they will look after your daughter very carefully," wrote an expat with kids at St. Hilda's Collegiate School in Dunedin.

 What are the pros and cons of living in Dunedin?